Followers

 during the time of the Yankee Doodle Spies

-And so our German immigrant Christian Huck (sometimes spelled Houck, or even Hook) was a Loyalist and remained loyal.
-With the outbreak of war, he, along with other prominent Philadelphians, suffered for their loyalty.
-Whig harassment, vandalism, public humiliation, and ostracism were common occurrences.
-Huck’s mentor, Isaac Hunt, was paraded through town and forced to admit and acknowledge his Tory “misbehavior.”
-Christian Huck remained in Philadelphia despite these hardships.
-He continued to work at selling and purchasing real estate.
-He contributed whenever he could to the Tory cause, associating and helping members who were targeted for their loyalty.
-When the British Army occupied Philadelphia in September of 1777, Christian Huck offered his assistance and joined the army.
-Some would say the wrong army.
-Because In 1778 the war had grown more shrill in its thirst for retribution.
-That year, the Pennsylvania Supreme Court published a list of persons accused of knowingly and willingly aiding and supporting the enemies of the State (PA), and of the United States of America by joining the British army at Philadelphia.
-The list included “Christian Hook, attorney at law.”
-Each person on the list forfeited all their property for having committed High Treason.
-Those on the list would be treated accordingly, including all “pains and penalties.”
+And so, our German immigrant Christian Huck (sometimes spelled Houck or even Hook) was a Loyalist and remained loyal.
+When the war broke out, he, along with other prominent Philadelphians, suffered for their loyalty.
+Harassment by the Whigs, vandalism, public humiliation, and ostracism were common.
+Huck’s mentor, Isaac Hunt, was paraded through town and forced to admit his Tory “misbehavior."
+Christian Huck stayed in Philadelphia despite these hardships.
+He continued working in real estate, buying and selling property.
+He also helped members of the Tory cause, associating with and aiding those targeted for their loyalty.
+When the British Army occupied Philadelphia in September 1777, Christian Huck offered his assistance and joined the army.
+Some might say he joined the wrong side.
+Because in 1778, the war intensified in its demand for retribution.
+That year, the Pennsylvania Supreme Court published a list of people accused of knowingly and willingly aiding the enemies of the State and the United States by joining the British Army in Philadelphia.
+The list included "Christian Hook, attorney at law.”
+Everyone on the list lost their property for committing high treason.
+They faced severe penalties, including all “pains and penalties.”
 This was not a good list to be on!

 Captain Christian Huck

-Huck followed the British Army when it abandoned Philadelphia and went to New York.
-By June 1778, he had raised a company of thirty men for provincial duty.
-He was granted a captain’s commission in a Provincial corps.
-This corps, under the command of Major Andreas Emmerick, comprised many men of German descent.
-Emmerick's corps had participated in several battles in 1777 and 1778 respectively, making a name for themselves by distinguished service in the Hudson Highland Campaign, front line skirmishes around the Kingsbridge (Da Bronx), and the Battle of Monmouth.
-In 1778, the corps was supplemented by new recruits and had grown to include two troops of light dragoons, one infantry company, one rifle company, and three chasseur companies, one of which was Huck’s.
-Chasseurs (French for hunter) were trained to skirmish and fight in small bands.
+Huck followed the British Army when it abandoned Philadelphia and headed to New York.
+By June 1778, he had raised a company of thirty men for provincial duty and was granted a captain’s commission in a Provincial corps.
+This corps, under the command of Major Andreas Emmerick, included many men of German descent.
+Emmerick's corps had participated in several battles in 1777 and 1778, earning a reputation for distinguished service in the Hudson Highland Campaign, skirmishes around Kingsbridge (The Bronx), and the Battle of Monmouth.
+In 1778, the corps was expanded with new recruits and grew to include two troops of light dragoons, one infantry company, one rifle company, and three chasseur companies, one of which was Huck’s.
+Chasseurs (French for hunters) were trained to skirmish and fight in small bands.

 Banastre Tarleton